jin-bowen/POKEMON/README.md

 ```
 ## Flags:
 **--gene_name**: required
-   ensemble ID, used for mapping snp from gene to protein
+   A label used as gene name in the output result file

 **--genotype**: required
    plink output with recode A option(The 'transpose' modifier).